Netcracker/DRNavigator/documentation/internal/design/4-state-restrictions.md

   * Not need additional configuration;

 Cons:
-  * Used always and can't be overriden;
+  * Used always and can't be overridden;

 ##### 2. Get services list for every restricted state
 ```yaml